Nicole Croft, Executive Director

 Nicole is a sixth generation Utahn living in Escalante, Utah since 2007.
 She has been involved in community organizing projects from launching a charity thrift store to founding the Escalante Farmers Market in 2008.
 After completing a master’s degree in Community Leadership from Westminster College in Salt Lake City with a focus on rural sustainability and understanding the perspectives of various stakeholders living in the gateway communities of the Grand Staircase-Escalante National Monument, she has served as the Executive Director for Grand Staircase Escalante Partners since 2016.

 Sherry Robinson, Operations Manager

-Sherry has been with Partners for 3 years.
+Sherry has been with Partners since 2015.
 She joined us with more than 20 years of experience in administration, bookkeeping, and managing office operations, primarily in public schools.
-Sherry has lived most of her life in the small town of Monticello, Utah, known for its mountainous skyline and mining history.
+Sherry has lived most of her life in the small town of Monticello, Utah, at the base of the Abajo Mountains and at the center of the Colorado Plateau.
 Her family has lived in the Four Corners area for nearly 100 years.
-During her free time, she enjoys gardening, hiking, off-roading, and any kind of adventure with her family.
+During her free time, she enjoys gardening, hiking, cool mountain air, and any kind of adventure with her family.